davemilller/davemilller/README.md

 - superdave2347@gmail.com

 ### About Me
 Software developer extraordinaire with a computer science degree from Montana State University.
-Currently working at [Brightvine](https://www.brightvine.com/) as a full stack engineer doing:
+Currently working at [HappyDoc](https://www.gohappydoc.com/) as a full stack engineer.
-* Backend microservices using golang w/ postgres DB
-* Frontend using react w/ typescript
-* Smart contracts in solidity
-* Blockchain with hyperledger-besu
-* Devops work in kubernetes, gcloud
-* Lots of design & architecture

 I am interested / have experience in:
 - Machine learning / AI applications, including but not limited to: